 Progesterone helps reduce breast tenderness and inhibit the formation of cysts.
-It also prepares the breasts for milk production throughout the course of the pregnancy and helps prevent the onset of cancer by healthily counteracting any toxic effects of excessive estrogen.
+It also prepares the breasts for milk production throughout the course of the pregnancy and helps prevent the onset of cancer by counteracting effects of excessive estrogen.

-Progesterone increases endometrial receptivity for implantation of an embryo after ovulation.
-Once the embryo is implanted, the hormone helps maintain the pregnancy by inhibiting spontaneous uterine contractions and other, smooth muscle contractions.
-Moreover, progesterone functions to help decrease the risk of endometrial cancer in postmenopausal women who are receiving estrogen for HRT.
+Progesterone increases endometrial receptivity for embryo implantation.
+Once implanted, the hormone maintains pregnancy by inhibiting contractions.
+Moreover, progesterone functions to decrease the risk of endometrial cancer in postmenopausal women on estrogen therapy.

-Progesterone binds to brain cell receptors and naturally metabolizes the metabolite allopregnanolone in brain tissues; both actions are known to produce calming, anti-anxiety, and possible memory-enhancing effects.
-Progesterone effects on the body also protect the brain from damage and promote repair after injury by encouraging the growth and repair of the myelin sheath that protects the nerve fibers.
+Progesterone binds to brain cell receptors and metabolizes allopregnanolone in brain tissues, producing calming, anti-anxiety, and possible memory-enhancing effects.
+The hormone also protects the brain from damage and promotes repair after injury by encouraging the growth and repair of the myelin sheath that protects the nerve fibers.

-Even though osteoporosis is centered on the lack of estrogen, a pivotal role of progesterone is in maintaining bone mass with antiresorptive measures.
-Additionally, the function of progesterone and estrogen together has increased bone mineral density and reduced the risk of fracture.
+A pivotal role of progesterone is in maintaining bone mass with antiresorptive measures.
+The function of progesterone and estrogen together increases bone mineral density and reduces the risk of fracture.
 Moreover, progesterone activates osteoblasts to increase new bone formation.

-The protective, cardiovascular functions of progesterone have received little attention even though the hormone has proved to lower blood pressure and inhibit coronary hyperactivity.
-Moreover, progesterone helps relax smooth muscle cells to widen blood vessels, regulating blood clotting.
+Progesterone has been proven to lower blood pressure and inhibit coronary hyperactivity.
+Moreover, the hormone helps relax smooth muscle cells to widen blood vessels, regulating blood clotting.

-In general, progestogens - the class of steroid hormones to which progesterone belongs - modulate inflammation, immunity, and autoimmunity through direct actions in immune system cells.
-Specifically, progesterone action increases levels of anti-inflammatory agents, which contribute to and regulate a healthy immune system.
+In general, progestogens – the class of steroid hormones to which progesterone belongs – modulate inflammation, immunity, and autoimmunity through direct actions in immune system cells.
+Progesterone, specifically, increases levels of anti-inflammatory agents.

 Kidneys and liver